prayagnshah/Sound-Extraction/README.md

 2. Original files should be in the format `20220611T202300.wav` or `20220611T202300.flac`.
 Sample files in CSV should be in the format `20220611_202300.wav` or `20220611_202300.flac` under the heading `sampleFile`.
 For instance,

    ![Sample Image](data/image.png)

+If you want to generate your own CSV file then you can follow this code.
+[Usage](#usage)

+3. If using latitude and longitude of their timezone then it will generate the most accurate diel information.
+If you don't know the latitude and longitude of the site then you can use the following website to get the latitude and longitude of the site: https://www.latlong.net/.
+List of timezone names are available at https://gist.github.com/prayagnshah/0280d0bde382857a6a21d8b6dc261534.

 ## Changelog